 Sound engineers use these techniques to improve sound density without causing distortions.
 Selective limiting and multi-band compression divide sound frequencies into individual bands allowing sound engineers to compress or limit each band separately.
 Selective limiting and multi-band compression are necessary to prevent either the voice or the instrument frequency from dominating the other.

 What Are Standard Equalization Settings For FM Broadcasting?

 Radio stations use equalizers to modify the spectral balance of audio signals.
 Equalizers are sound filters placed on the path of an audio signal.
 The primary function of equalizers is to apply peaking curves to audio signals.
 Some radio stations use on-line equalizers to create unique sonic signatures for their broadcast.

-An equalizer isolates some sound frequencies and boosts them, reduces their fidelity, or leaves them unchanged.
+An EQ isolates some sound frequencies and boosts them, reduces their fidelity, or leaves them unchanged.
 The best equalizer setting for broadcasting is a subjective matter; you need to determine the desired sound effect and the best way to achieve that sound quality.